CreoPhon/consonant_stability_portuguese_creoles/README.md

 # Conditions of contact

-The finding that “slavery has a negative impact on stability” was mainly observational and also literature-based (e.g. Faraclas et al. 2007;
+The finding that “slavery has a negative impact on stability” was mainly observational and also literature-based (e.g. Faraclas et al. (2007);
-Carvalho & Lucchesi 2016; Upper Guinea light creoles = slavery but with lighter contact conditions vs Gulf of Guinea hard creole = slavery and harder contact conditions).
+Carvalho and Lucchesi (2016); Upper Guinea light creoles = slavery but with lighter contact conditions versus Gulf of Guinea hard creole = slavery and harder contact conditions).

 Test whether there’s a relation between type of contact situation and overall mean stability.